 Set up is easy and it has a large LCD display that keeps track of food and oven temperature.
-A timer is also included.
-It has various settings for nine different types of meat.
+It is clearly legible so it’s easy to read.

-It has a stainless-steel probe that gets deep inside meat and measures temperature accurately.
-It can withstand temperatures of up to 716 degrees.
+The thermometer is dual-probe which means that it has two stainless-steel probes that get deep inside the meat and measure temperature accurately.
+These probes are well-made and can withstand temperatures of up to 716 degrees.

 Here’ Bad Beast with the TP20: